A bit about me… this is possibly the hardest page of a blog to fill, but I’ll give it a go…

 Allan Law Photography is well me, Allan Law.
 Based in Beauly near Inverness and although predominantly a wedding photographer, I also shoot landscapes and commercial photography.

 I am well travelled across Scotland capturing weddings and this has also seen me booked for destination weddings abroad.
-Now shooting weddings across various Fujifilm mirrorless bodies I have lightened my kit to allow me to capture weddings the way I prefer, a more documentary/reportage style…not so many group shots or traditional posed shots.
+I prefer to capture weddings in a documentary/reportage style…not so many group shots or traditional posed shots.
 This is a more natural way of capturing your day, the little details, the goings on and a true representation of the day.
 Every little detail matters, it might be something small but it’s part of your day.
 If you are looking for a traditional posed and a plethora of group shots that take three hours, you’re perhaps looking at the wrong page and photographer.

 Having had various jobs ranging from working in the old Main St Co-op in Kyle of Lochalsh when I left school to manufacturing carbon fiber in one of the largest producers in the UK at the time.
 During my time in employment I realised and discovered a photographic talent, but not yet a wedding photography one, I also realised that I had pretty much taken for granted the scenery I was surrounded by and had spent my latter teenage years in on Skye.
 This began the 35mm SLR era with me learning how to compose a landscape, metering, aperture and shutter speeds, progressing through the plethora of advice, forums, groups and videos available online and in printed material.